sakshidkamble/PRODIGY_CS_02/README.md

 ### *How to Run:*
-1. Install Pillow if not already: bash pip install pillow
+1. Install Pillow if not already: pip install pillow

-2. Save the code to pixel_encryptor_gui.py.
+2. Save the code to image_encryption.py.
 3. Run:
-   bash
-   python pixel_encryptor_gui.py
+ python  image_encryption.py.

 ---